And the whole country broke into pieces. Everyone is fighting with each other for local power, and it's anybody's game."

-- More than 1/3 (as of 2019) of the annual NHK Taiga Drama series focuses specifically on the Sengoku Period.
+- 24 out of 61 (as of 2020) of the annual NHK Taiga Drama series focuses specifically on the Sengoku Period.
 Some notable series would be the following:

 - Dokuganryū Masamune (独眼竜政宗, 1987), with Ken Watanabe in the starring role of Date Masamune.

 - Takeda Shingen (武田信玄, 1988), about the eponymous "Tiger of Kai"